Pyroxenium/Basalt/docs/objects/Object.md

 1. `object` The object in use

 #### Usage:
-* Sets the mainFrame to have an anchor of `right` and aButton to have an anchor of `bottom, right`
+* Sets the button to have an anchor of `bottomRight`
 ```lua
 local mainFrame = basalt.createFrame("myFirstFrame"):show()
 local aButton = mainFrame:addButton("myFirstButton")